-St. Joan of Arc Roman Catholic Church is home to the Traditional Latin Mass Community in Coeur d’Alene, Idaho, operating with the approval of the Bishop of the Diocese of Boise and served by the priests of the Priestly Fraternity of St. Peter.
-All Masses and Sacraments at St. Joan of Arc are celebrated according to the Roman Rite Liturgical Books of 1962.
+St. Joan of Arc Roman Catholic Church is home to the Traditional Latin Mass Community in Post Falls, ID, operating with the approval of the Bishop of the Diocese of Boise and served by the priests of the Priestly Fraternity of St. Peter.
+All Masses and Sacraments at St. Joan of Arc are celebrated according to the Traditional Roman Rite.

 St. Joan and the FSSP

 In 2002 the Diocese of Boise invited the Priestly Fraternity of St. Peter to establish a Latin Mass community in North Idaho.
 As a result of that invitation, 2007 saw the establishment of St. Joan of Arc Chapel as a personal parish for the Latin Mass in the area, which has been thriving ever since.
-In addition to our pastor of four years, Fr.
-Dennis Gordon, and our assistant pastor, Fr.
-Daniel Nolan, we have just recently been granted a third priest, Fr.
-Michael Flick, to assist in serving the needs of our growing parish.
+We moved from Coeur d’Alene to Post Falls in 2019.

 About the Fraternity